vaedprasad/PracticeProblems/README.md

 ### Sensor Mapping

-Imagine you are operating in a `while (true)` loop where you can get two values from a sensor, a distance reading `getDistance()` and an angle reading `getAngle()`.
-From these readings compile a 2D boolean image.
+Imagine you have a constantly rotating distance sensor strapped to the top of your robot.
+The sensor can read a distance value (like an ultrasonic sensor), in addition to the angle that it is currently at (0-360, clockwise where 0 is pointing forwards).
+Your task is to form a 2d image of nearby obstacles using this sensor.
+You are operating in a `while (true)` loop, and can call dummy functions `float getDistance()` and `float getAngle()`.
+Over time build a 2D boolean array reprenting your image.

 ### Kinematics and Control